LoanCaecke/twitch-bottom-chat-extension/README.md

 ## How to use

 1. Go to a twitch livestream
-2. Reduce the windows width (works at it's best at ~700px)
+2. Reduce the windows width (works at it's best at ~700px).
+The chat will fit the remaining vertical space of the page.
 3. Click on the extension icon
 4. GG